erinshellman/BI-TECH-CP303/projects/project 3/problem_statement_project_3.md

 Product recommendations are ubiquitous today, and it turns out they're fun to make!
 We're going to jam on some data from the company most famous for product recommendations: Amazon.
 They need your help to build the next generation of product recommendations for Amazon.com.
 Use the methods we learned in class to build a recommendation engine for a customer who likes the following titles:

-1. Don't Be A Menace To South Central While Drinking Your Juice in the Hood.
+1. **Don't Be A Menace To South Central While Drinking Your Juice in the Hood**.
 Id: 5335 ASIN: 6304167725
-2. Data Mining Solutions: Methods and Tools for Solving Real-World Problems.
+2. **Data Mining Solutions: Methods and Tools for Solving Real-World Problems**.
 Id: 22025 ASIN: 0471253847

+Your output will be a description of a recommendation strategy (*e.g.* association rules with lift > 2) and a list of recommended items for each of the items.

 ### Data